 Questions regarding the application process will be accepted from the start of the application window for two (2) weeks, after which no additional questions will be accepted.
-KOBD will review all submitted questions and provide written responses, which will be posted to the KOBD webpage for viewing one (1) week from submission.
+KOBD will review all submitted questions and provide written responses, which will be posted to the KOBD webpage for viewing one (1) week after the two (2) week question period closes.